lukachi/rn-template/README.md

 - Create account with Apple developer program
 - Register device with expo - `eas device:create`
-- Configure `signing & capabilities` with xcode
+- Configure `signing & capabilities` with xcode (optional, usually cli will ask you to chose signing team)
 - Turn on developer mode in device

 #### Configure [app identifiers and package](./env.js)